Abelian dualities and line defect indices for 3d gauge theories: Line defects in 3d Abelian gauge theories

 Note that $A_{\omega}$ is a fixed $U(1)$ flat connection so that it generates the flavor vortex of charge $\mathsf{q}$ $=$ $n=\frac{1}{2\pi}\int F_{\omega}$.
 It appears through the coupling $J^{\mu}{A_{\omega}}_{\mu}$ in the path integral, which requires all fields charged under the current $J$ to acquire a fixed monodromy around the line.
 Notice that the expectation value of the dynamical Wilson line can be obtained by performing the path integral of the $S$ transformed Wilson line $S\cdot W$ as the operation $S$ gauge the global symmetry.
 On the other hand, according to the relation (\ref{SWSrelation}) and the relation $S^2=C$, where $C$ is the charge conjugation, it is shown to be equivalent to the operation $D_{-\omega} \cdot S$ up to the phase factor.
 The latter can be identified with the expectation value of the flavor vortex line.
 Therefore one can see that the $S$ transformed Wilson line of charge $n$ for the dynamical gauge field is equivalent to the flavor vortex line of charge $n$.

 More generally, the $SL(2,\mathbb{Z})$ action extends the Abelian dualities of the line operators.
 While vortices can be created or annihilated at the location of a monopole operator, upon more general operation including both $S$ and $T$, the theory obtains the CS coupling of a dynamical gauge field, for which the monopole operator can carry electric charge.
-This fact motivates us to introduce more general mixed vortex-Wilson line operator $L_{\mathsf{p};\mathsf{q}}$ carrying a pair of the electric charge $\mathsf{p}$ and the vortex charge $\mathsf{q}$ for the Abelian gauge and flavor groups.
+This fact motivates us to introduce more general mixed vortex-Wilson line operator $L_{\mathsf{p};\mathsf{q}}$.
+It can be defined by a path integral for the vortex line of vortex charge $\mathsf{q}$ with an insertion of a Wilson line of electric charge $\mathsf{p}$.
+While the Wilson line can be defined by introducing the trace of the holonomy matrix in the path integral as discussed in section \ref{sec_Wline}, the vortex line is defined as a disorder operator that constrains the gauge and matter fields in the path integral to have singularities along the line.
+In general, the singularities break down the associated gauge group or global symmetry group.
+Again, the classification of such singularities is beyond the scope of the present paper.
+In the following, we consider the vortex-Wilson line operator $L_{\mathsf{p};\mathsf{q}}$ involving the flavor vortex line which is compatible with the coexisting gauge Wilson line.

 For 3d $\mathcal{N}=4$ supersymmetric gauge theories, Type IIB string theory can realize the mixed BPS vortex-Wilson line and predict dualities of more general line operators, as we will discuss.
+The vortex-Wilson lines can generically preserve two supercharges

 We note that a potentially relevant description for the mixed BPS vortex-Wilson line was proposed in \cite{Griguolo:2021rke} by deforming the 1d $\mathcal{N}=4$ SQM \cite{Assel:2015oxa}.
-On the other hand, since such vortex-Wilson line in the Abelian gauge theories can be directly defined by fixing the flat connection for the flavor group so as to give the vortex number $\mathsf{q}$ and by introducing the Wilson line operator of charge $\mathsf{p}$ in the path integral, the line defect index for the mixed vortex-Wilson line can be computed by combining the prescriptions for the vortex and Wilson lines.
-We test the conjectured dualities by evaluating the indices in the following.
+At this stage we are not sure whether it is equivalent to our vortex-Wilson line operators $L_{\mathsf{p};\mathsf{q}}$.
+It would be an interesting future work to understand the relation to the description of the vortex-Wilsons in terms of the SQM.
+On the other hand, since such vortex-Wilson lines in the Abelian gauge theories can be directly defined by fixing the flat connection for the flavor group so as to give the vortex number $\mathsf{q}$ and by introducing the Wilson line operator of charge $\mathsf{p}$ in the path integral, the line defect index for the mixed vortex-Wilson line can be computed by combining the prescriptions for the vortex and Wilson lines.
+We test the conjectured dualities involving the vortex-Wilson lines by evaluating the indices in the following.